Hippocratic Utility and Status Quo Bias: Choice Indeterminacy

 Another solution to this problem is to only use utility functions that lead to the same decision for all $P\in \cP$. \cite{koch2025statistical} show that the value of expected utility depends only on the marginals if and only if the utility is an additive function of the vector of potential outcomes.
-This rules out Hippocratic utility (and coincides with \cites{gelman2024russian} proposal in the binary case).
+This rules out Hippocratic utility (and coincides with \cites{gelman2025russian} proposal in the binary case).

+The choice indeterminacy is a consequence of the fact that $P$ is only partially identified.
+This is related to the doubts expressed by \cite{sarvet2025perspectives} who say ``a serious problem is that we have no direct evidence that these principal strata exist. '' As discussed by \cite{mueller2023personalized,mueller2025meaning}, fusing experimental data with observational data can help shrink the set $\cP$ and in some such cases the choice indeterminacy disappears (see also \citealt{sarvet2025rejoinder}, who show that in the case of fused data what they call ``counterfactual'' and ``interventionist'' decision rules coincide).
+I will not delve into this issue because my argument against Hippocratic utility (in the next section) applies even in cases where we somehow magically know $P$.

-\subsection{Status Quo Bias}
+\section{Status Quo Bias}

-To be fair to the literature, the proponents of the utility function with $\lambda>1$ focus on slightly different situations than the one described here.
 My thought experiment corresponds to decision problem 1 in Table \ref{tab:problems}, where $d=0$ is one chemical compound (call it $A$) and $d=1$ is another chemical compound (call it $B$).
-In the original application we are facing decision problem 2, where choosing $d=0$ corresponds to not giving a drug at all.

-I am making the modification to the original example to illustrate an important point.
-Consider now decision problem 3, where compound $B$ was discovered in 1926 and compound $A$ was discovered in 2026.
+Consider now decision problem 2, where compound $B$ was discovered in 1926 and compound $A$ was discovered in 2026.
 Now a decision maker who has $\lambda$ high enough will prescribe compound $B$ to the patient.
-Thus, by comparing decision problems 1 and 3, we conclude that Hippocratic utility suffers from status-quo bias \citep{samuelson1988status}: the decision whether to prescribe compound $A$ or compound $B$ depends on a completely random historical fact (which compound was discovered first).
+Thus, by comparing decision problems 1 and 2, we conclude that Hippocratic utility suffers from status quo bias \citep{samuelson1988status}: the decision whether to prescribe compound $A$ or compound $B$ depends on a completely random historical fact (which compound was discovered first).

 I have a hard time believing that a decision maker who wants to do ``no harm'' would want to base their decisions on random historical facts.
 I hope that the reader agrees with me here!
-I am not arguing against using Hippocratic utility in decision problem 2, just that it does not apply to decision problems 1 and 3.
+I am not arguing against using Hippocratic utility in general, just that it does not apply to decision problems 1 and 2.\footnote{We might want to privilege the established compound because, relatively speaking, we have far fewer trials using the new one, or because we fear that the new compound may have negative long-term side effects not yet revealed by randomized trials.
+These are important considerations and should be modeled explicitly.
+In this note I am focusing on the \emph{ethical} reasons for taking $\lambda>1$, so I am abstracting from such scientific uncertainty.}